tpauldike/printf/README.md

-# ALX Software Enginering Printf Team Project
-This team project is a custom made printf function for the C programming language called \_printf.
-It has been optimized to take various inputs and optional arguments based exactly on how the standard library function printf works.
-We submitted this as part of the ALX software engineering course requirement for grading.
+# `printf()` (Team Project)
+As part of the requirement for the ALX software engineering course requirement, we were to emulate the `C` Standard Library Function `printf()`, making our own function `_printf()` to work like it.

 ## **Synopsis**
+`int _printf(const char *format, ...);` is the protype of the function, and this implies that the function takes on madatory argument that can not be altered, since it's a const, and optional arguments or varying number.
+The content of the string `format` determines what happens to the other argument(s), if any.

-This function **\_printf()** writes output to stdout, the standard output stream with the format and options without making use of any of the standard library files.
-It was written to use a local buffer of 1024 bytes when printing although it can print larger sets of data.
+`_printf()` was written to use a local buffer of 1024 bytes when printing although it can print larger sets of data.
+Its return value ( after a successful execution) is the total number of characters printed to stdout, or -1, if an output error is encountered.

-The \_printf() function returns the total number of characters printed to the stdout(excluding the null byte at the end of strings) after a successful execution.

-If an output error is encountered, a negative value of -1 is returned.

-The prototype of this function is:  **int _printf(const char *format, ...);***

-This means that it has one mandatory format argument, and an extra number of arguments that can be none, or many.

-**Format of the format string**

-The format string is a character string starting and ending with double quotes.
-The format string is composed of zero or more directives; ordinary characters (not %), and conversion specifications, each of which results in fetching zero or more subsequent arguments.
+`_printf()` is supposed to print every character (within the double quotes) in the string to stdout, except special characters, such as format specifiers that is preceded by '%', which initiates some conversion that will involve some optional argument.

-Each conversion specification is introduced by the character **%** and ends with a **conversion specifier**.
-In between there may be (in this order):
+A **conversion specifier** usually follows the '%', which determines the exact conversion to be made.
+Between '%' and the *conversion specifier' there may be (in this order):

 > Zero or more **flags**
 >